Ultra dry skin

 - Dry skin that seems to have developed since you started a new medication

 Doctors can be an enormous help in refining your dry skin therapy.
 They can go over what might be causing your dry skin and rule out any more serious causes.
 They can give you a new dry skin care regime.
 They might also need to prescribe or recommend medicines for dry skin treatment until your skin is healthier.
 These could include:

 - Antihistamines, to reduce itching

 - Topical creams, like corticosteroids, to reduce swelling

 - Creams or medicines to suppress the response of the immune system, which may be causing irritation

 - Other treatments to control the underlying medical condition causing your dry skin

 Remember that ignoring dry skin can have consequences.
-This is true for everyone, but especially for people who already have chronic health conditions like diabetes.
+This is true for everyone, but especially for people who already have long-term health conditions like diabetes.
 Over time, dry skin can become worse and harder to treat.